 Pantry moths are attracted to dog food and other dry pet food because their eggs can be hidden easily.
 As soon as the moth eggs hatch into larvae, their feeding stage, the scavengers are right where they need to be – close to a food source.

-If there are other dry pet foods nearby, or foods that are in contact with the infested food, be sure to check them thoroughly.
-If they show no signs of moths, we recommend freezing the food for a week to kill any remaining eggs, just to be safe.
+If there are other dry pet foods nearby the moth infestation, or food items that are in contact with the infested food, be sure to check them thoroughly.
+This is because the adult female moths continually sniff out the perfect place to lay their 400+ eggs.
+If you see similar signs, unfortunately, it’s best to throw out those items as well.
+If they show no signs of any critters, we recommend freezing the food for a week to kill any remaining eggs, just to be safe.

-- Look for tiny white eggs, worm-like insects, casings, and a white webbing–like that of a spider web.
+- Look for tiny white eggs, worm-like insects, casings, and white webbing–like that of a spider web.
 The webbing is formed when the cocoon is spun.
 Once hatched, you will notice the empty moth casings.

-Stay Away Moths works by using a blend of essential oils that smell offensive to moths, but pleasant to humans.
-The scent obscures the food aromas and other odors that moths seek when looking for a safe place to lay their eggs.
+- In addition to cleaning, place a pouch or two of EarthKind®’s Stay Away® Moths wherever pet food is stored.
+Two pouches per room is recommended for the most effective prevention.
+The pouches work by using a blend of essential oils that smell offensive to moths, but pleasant to humans.
+The scent obscures the food aromas and other odors that they seek out when looking for a safe place to lay eggs.
 Avoiding chemicals is the key goal when dealing with your loved ones and fur babies.
 Chemicals are not necessary and should be kept far away from your four-legged family.